diamantidis/diamantidis.github.io/_posts/2020-06-14-graphql-mutations-for-ios-app.md

 ```
 In this example, our Future can either generate a `String` value or it will fail with an error of type `AppError`.
 Then, inside the closure, we are passing the result to the promise closure.

-And that'a brief intro to Combine's Future.
+And that's brief intro to Combine's Future.
 Let's now jump to the GraphQL mutations!

 ## Implementation